 Only one fund complex had established as of June 28, 2018 master-feeder arrangements involving ETF feeder funds, and each arrangement involves an ETF as the sole feeder fund.
-We understand that all but one of the complex's original ETF feeder funds has discontinued its use of a master-feeder structure.448 Because this arrangement involves only one ETF feeder fund for its master fund, we do not believe it will raise the policy concerns discussed above without new, additional feeders, and therefore do not believe it is necessary to require this structure to change its existing investment practices by rescinding the relief.449 Instead, as proposed, we are amending this fund complex's existing exemptive orders to prevent the complex from forming new master-feeder ETFs.450
+We understand that all but one of the complex's original ETF feeder funds has discontinued its use of a master-feeder structure.
+He Because this arrangement involves only one ETF feeder fund for its master fund, we do not believe it will raise the policy concerns discussed above without new, additional feeders, and therefore do not believe it is necessary to require this structure to change its existing investment practices by rescinding the relief.
+Instead, as proposed, we are amending this fund complex's existing exemptive orders to prevent the complex from forming new master-feeder ETFs.
+He feeder funds, and each arrangement involves an ETF as the sole feeder structure.